What causes nearsightedness?

 How can astigmatism be corrected?

 In most cases, astigmatism can be corrected effectively with toric lenses.
 These are specially designed and shaped to compensate for the irregular curve of the cornea that causes astigmatism.
-If you are concerned about your vision or notice that it has changed, contact your nearest Hoya Vision optician.
+If you are concerned about your vision or notice that it has changed, contact your nearest Hoya Vision eyecare professional.